 If you are concerned about any aspect of your academic progress, speak with your college tutor, in the first instance, or your college's Senior Tutor.
-Your college will understand your individual situation and progress best but you are also welcome to contact the Faculty's Director of Undergraduate Studies in order to discuss any concerns or questions about your progress.
+Your college will understand your individual situation and progress best but you are also welcome to contact the Director of Undergraduate Studies at either the Faculty of Theology and Religion or of Asian and Middle Eastern Studies.